• Facebook

 Lunch Break at Café Pedrocchi

 Stop for a late breakfast or early lunch at this Padua institution.
 Also known as the “Café without doors”, the Café Pedrocchi has been the haunt of local students and artists since its inception in the late 18th century.
-The nickname refers to the fact that in the Green Room of the Café, people where allowed to socialize without having to order anything – a tradition that still continues to this day.
+The nickname refers to the fact that in the Green Room of the Café, people were allowed to socialize without having to order anything – a tradition that still continues to this day.

 Still, I suggest that while you’re here, you try the famous Pedrocchi Coffee mixed with cream and mint syrup at least once.
 It’s surprisingly refreshing on a hot summer day.
 There are also snacks and sweets available, in case you’re in need of something more substantial.